jeremylynch83/patient.io/content/topics/aneurysms/symptoms.md

 * Changes in mental status or awareness
 * Difficulty walking or sudden dizziness
 * Sudden weakness and numbness

+Most of the time aneurysm rupture is a serious and dramatic event that would be very noticeable to the patient.
+Commonly there is a severe headache, neck, pain, and sensitivity to light, which may be accompanied by loss of consciousness and patients are usually immediately brought to the hospital for further investigation and treatment.

+Rarely, however, aneurysm rupture can produce less noticeable symptoms.
+Typically, there is still a severe headache.
+If you have any concerns you should immediately contact emergency medical services, especially if you’re known to have a brain aneurysm.

 ## Unruptured Brain Aneurysm